Book an appointment

 No obvious cause (idiopathic tinnitus): in cases where no specific cause can be identified, known as idiopathic tinnitus, various treatment options may be explored to manage symptoms.

-Finding the right treatment for tinnitus can be challenging without knowing its cause.
-However, once identified, managing the condition becomes more straightforward.
-Treatment options vary depending on the underlying reason.
-Some individuals find relief through cognitive behavioral therapy, noise-canceling devices, or hearing aids, which can help mitigate symptoms and improve quality of life.
 In cases of otosclerosis, surgery may be recommended to restore normal hearing.
-While surgery boasts a high success rate, many patients opt for hearing aids instead.
+While surgery does have a high success rate, many patients opt for hearing aids instead.
 Antibiotics may be prescribed to address both issues if tinnitus stems from an ear infection.

 When will the ringing in my ear go away?